East African campaign (World War I)

 The East African campaign in World War I was a series of battles and guerrilla actions, which started in German East Africa (GEA) and spread to portions of Mozambique, Rhodesia, British East Africa, the Uganda, and the Belgian Congo.
 The campaign all but ended in German East Africa in November 1917 when the Germans entered Mozambique and continued the campaign living off Portuguese supplies.

 The strategy of the German colonial forces, led by Lieutenant Colonel (later Major General) Paul von Lettow-Vorbeck, was to divert Allied forces from the Western Front to Africa.
-His strategy achieved only mixed results after 1916 when he was driven out of German East Africa.
+His strategy achieved mixed results after 1916 when he was driven out of German East Africa.
 The campaign in Africa consumed considerable amounts of money and war material that could have gone to other fronts.

 The Germans in East Africa fought for the whole of the war, receiving word of the armistice on 14 November 1918 at 07:30 hours.
 Both sides waited for confirmation, with the Germans formally surrendering on 25 November.
 GEA became two League of Nations Class B Mandates, Tanganyika Territory of the United Kingdom and Ruanda-Urundi of Belgium, while the Kionga Triangle was ceded to Portugal.

 Background

 German East Africa

 German East Africa (Deutsch-Ostafrika) was colonized by the Germans in 1885.
-The territory itself spanned 384180 sqmi and covered the areas of modern-day Rwanda, Burundi and Tanzania.
-The colony's indigenous population numbered seven and a half million and was governed by just 5,300 Europeans.
+The territory spanned 384180 sqmi and covered the areas of modern Rwanda, Burundi and Tanzania.
+The colony's indigenous population numbered seven and a half million and was governed by 5,300 Europeans.
 Although the colonial regime was relatively secure, the colony had recently been shaken by the Maji Maji Rebellion of 1904–1905.
 The German colonial administration could call on a military Schutztruppe ("Protection force") of 260 Europeans and 2,470 Africans, in addition to 2,700 white settlers who were part of the reservist Landsturm, as well as a small paramilitary Gendarmerie.